 Healthy Living After Childhood Cancer

 Survivors often wonder what steps they can take to live healthier after cancer.
-There is no supplement or specific food you can eat to assure good health, but there are things you can do to live healthier, prevent other diseases, and detect any subsequent cancers early.
+There is no one supplement or specific food you can eat to assure good health.
+There are things you can do to live healthier, prevent other diseases, and find any cancers early.

-No matter what, it is important to have a plan for who will provide your cancer-focused follow up care (an oncologist, survivorship doctor or primary care doctor).
-You may benefit from seeing a provider who specializes in cancer survivorship to review your risks and any concerns.
-If you would like to find a survivorship provider you can contact cancer centers in your area to see if they have a survivor's clinic or search for a clinic on OncoLink's survivorship clinic list.
+Who is going to manage your health after cancer treatment?
+This may be a team of providers including an oncologist, a survivorship specialist, and a primary care provider.
+If you would like to find a survivorship provider, you can contact cancer centers in your area to see if they have a survivor's clinic or search for a clinic on OncoLink's survivorship clinic list.

 Are cancer survivors at increased risk of cancer?